 - Gasping or choking at night

 - Significant daytime sleepiness

 - Morning headaches

 Sleep apnea is a health problem that can be associated with high blood pressure, heart problems, and stroke.
-It is important for patients to see a physician or a sleep disorder specialist if they are experiencing snoring and daytime sleepiness.
+It is important for patients to see a physician or a sleep disorder specialist if the are experiencing snoring and daytime sleepiness.

-An oral appliance is a small, custom-made, acrylic device that fits over the upper and lower teeth or tongue (similar to an orthodontic retainer or mouth guard).
+An oral appliance is a small, custom-made acrylic device that fits over the upper and lower teeth or tongue (similar to an orthodontic retainer or mouth guard).
 This device slightly advances the lower jaw or tongue, which moves the base of the tongue forward and opens the airway.
 This improves breathing and reduces snoring and apnea.
 The appliance is fabricated and customized for each patient by Dr. Mirci, who is experienced in the treatment of snoring and obstructive sleep apnea.
 The appliance is usually well tolerated by patients.
 This treatment is most effective for people with snoring and mild or moderate obstructive sleep apnea, but certain cases of severe sleep apnea can also be successfully treated.
-The appliance can also be used with SPAP to decrease the air pressure.
+The appliance can also be used with CPAP to decrease the air pressure.

 Oral Appliance Therapy for Sleep Apnea